kartverket/skip.kartverket.no/docs/03-applikasjon-utrulling/03-skiperator/04-api-docs.md

 | API version | `skiperator.kartverket.no/v1beta1` |
 | Kind | `SKIPJob` |

-SKIPJob is the Schema for the skipjobs API
+SKIPJob is the supported schema for the SKIPJobs API.

 <table>
     <thead>